rudderlabs/rudderstack-docs/destinations/error-reporting/sentry.md

 {% endhint %}

 {% hint style="info" %}
-The userId or anonymousId (in case userId is not present) is mapped to `id` while setting the user in Sentry.
+The userId is mapped to `id` while setting the user in Sentry.
 {% endhint %}